 This site has been created for Robert C Robertson and below we share his journey.
 How self-doubt, abuse and anxiety inspired him along the journey to discover Emotional Fitness, in order to build his resilience to gain a healthy self-esteem, true inner trust and freedom.
 To live his dreams that always had previously seemed a disconnected reality.

-Robert is an Entrepreneur, Author and Mental Skills Coach specialising in the Emotional Fitness empowering high-performance business and sports performance.
+Robert is an Entrepreneur, Author, Meditation Teacher and Mental Skills Coach specialising in the Emotional Fitness empowering high-performance business and sports performance.

 Roberts biggest gifts have come from the learning resulting from sexual abuse as a 7-year-old.
 This has driven his fascination with personal motivation, emotions and mental skills to learn the best techniques to release anger and self-doubt.
-Those tools and learning have led to his recognition as an Emotional Fitness pioneer.
+Those tools and associated lessons have led to Robert being recognised as an Emotional Fitness pioneer.
 The result is today he feels very grateful for the huge benefits this experience has taught him.
 Having experienced both sides of the self-esteem divide, Robert is very passionate about helping people grow by teachings others what has worked for him.
-The end result has been much higher mental toughness in sport and a massive personal transformation.
+While he is always learning anything he can about emotions, the impact has been a massive personal transformation and vastly higher mental toughness in sport.